Hyjaz/documents/README.md

-# electra-documents
+# documents
-A repository for documentation and other md documents related to the Electra project.
+A repository for documentation and other MD documents related to the Electra project.